ClementTsang/bottom/README.md

 ./btm
 ```

-or by installing to your system following whatever the procedure is for installing a binary to your system.
+or by installing to your system following the procedures for installing binaries to your system.

 #### Auto-completion